 “I have a Venti White Chocolate Mocha, nonfat with whipped cream.
 Your total is $4.19.
 Aubrey will see you at the window.”

-It’s a nice touch to identify the person by name who will serve the customer at the window.
+It’s a beautiful touch to identify the person by name who will serve the customer at the window.
 I can’t recall this happening anywhere else I go.